SigmaHQ/pySigma-backend-opensearch/README.md

 Badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/andurin/e95ff0904786bd5883f19105b6a3a1ee/raw/SigmaHQ-pySigma-backend-opensearch.json)
 ![Status](https://img.shields.io/badge/Status-pre--release-orange)

-# pySigma Opensearch Lucene Backend
+# pySigma OpenSearch Backend

-This is the Opensearch Lucene backend for pySigma.
-It provides the package `sigma.backends.opensearch` with the `OpensearchLuceneBackend` class.
+This is the OpenSearch backend for pySigma.
+It provides the package `sigma.backends.opensearch` with two backend classes:

+* **`OpensearchLuceneBackend`** - Converts Sigma rules to Lucene query syntax
+* **`OpenSearchPPLBackend`** - Converts Sigma rules to PPL (Piped Processing Language) queries

+## Lucene Backend

-It supports the following output formats:
+The Lucene backend supports the following output formats:

 * default: plain Opensearch queries in Lucene Syntax
   * **Hint:** In Dashboard you have to switch from DQL to Lucene